-The scholastic requirements for admission may be met in several ways: I. A graduate of any secondary school of this State requiring four years of work in advance of the eighth grade will be admitted, provided that at least 36 units of preparatory work are of such quality as to warrant recommendation to the State University; but matriculation will be complete only when the student presents either-
+The scholastic requirements for admission may be met in any one of several ways: A graduate of any secondary school of this State requiring four years of work in advance of the eighth grade will be admitted, provided that at least 36 units of preparatory work are of such quality as to warrant recommendation to the State University; but matriculation will be complete only when the student presents either-

-(a) Credentials requisite for admission to any one of the colleges of the State University; or,

-(b) Credentials showing acceptable work in English, 6 units; Plane Geometry, 3 units; Algebra, through Quadratics, 3 units; History and Government of the United States, 3 units; Science, 3 units.
+- (a) Credentials requisite for admission to any one of the colleges of the State University; or, - (b) Credentials showing acceptable work in English, 6 units; Plane Geometry, 3 units; Algebra, through Quadratics, 3 units; History and Government of the United States, 3 units; Science, 3 units.
+See page 14.